What's New?

 between commas or full stops.

-- Developer Installer installs the Web Update Wizard service app (WebUpdateSvc.exe)
+- Developer Installer installs the Software Update Wizard service app (WebUpdateSvc.exe)

 and licence file (Web Update Service.LIC) into the Windows/System32 folder.